Flat Tire At Night? Here’s What To Do

 Step 5: Widen The Hole

-Skip this step if the hole is larger than a pencil.
+Skip this step if the hole is more significant than a pencil.
 If not, take out the reamer from your tire-repair kit and use it to dig the hole bigger until its size is comparable to a pencil.

 Step 6: Connect The Plug

 Take a rope plug out of its plastic packaging.
-Then use a pair of needle-nose pliers to flatten one end, and insert it through the installation tool’s eyelet.
-Pull the plug through the eyelet and hold the protruding edge in your pliers so that equal lengths of the plug emerge from both sides.
+Then, use a pair of needle-nose pliers to flatten one end and insert it through the installation tool’s eyelet.
+Pull the plug through the eyelet and hold the protruding edge in your pliers so that plugs of equal length emerge from both sides.

 Place the tool’s tip on top of the tire’s hole.
 When the tread and depth guide is flush, firmly grip the tool in both hands and push it through the tire.
 The eyelet on the plug should permit it to go through and stay inside the tire.

-If there is just minor damage to the hole, one plug is sufficient.
+One plug is sufficient if there is just minor damage to the hole.
 If not, you might have to install a second or third.

 Step 7: Reconnect The Wheel